lstate/X-SPELLS-V2/README.md

 The code of XSPELLS is available under this link: https://github.com/orestislampridis/X-SPELLS

 Here, we uploaded basic data as well as source code files for the SVAE and BVAE.
 Computations for the OVAE are the same but require a few substitutions for data loading.
-We also the version of lime we used.
+We also uploaded the version of lime we used.

 ### OVAE: Optimus Variational Autoencoder